StackExchange/wmi/README.md

 ---

 NOTE: This project is no longer being actively maintained.

-If you would like to become its new owner, please contact tlimoncelli at stack over flow dot com.
+We recommend you refer to this fork: https://github.com/yusufpapurcu/wm

 ---